vmware-archive/cf-redis-release/README.md

 ### Unit Tests

-The unit tests are run along with the system tests above, you can run them independetly also:
+The unit tests are run along with the system tests above, you can run them independently also:

 To run the unit tests locally, just run: `bundle exec rake spec:unit`.